TerMcs/radiospineomics/README.md

 ### Running the example

-Set up the environment using requirements.txt (**NB** pyradiomics not working on versions of python >3.9) and use run.py to use the script on the sample masks and image.
+Set up the environment using requirements.txt (**NB** pyradiomics may not work on versions of python >3.9) and use run.py to use the script on the sample masks and image.

 ![image](https://github.com/TerMcs/quantspine/assets/66838178/875371b9-d8c4-4a95-a99d-b07827cfd871)